auth0/docs/articles/protocols/saml/identity-providers/ssocircle.md

 You may receive a window that says, "Your session has timed out."
 If so, click the **Return to Login page** link below this message.

 Once you have logged in, you will see a SAML Consent Page.
-Click the box indicating that you're not a robot, then click **Continue SAML Single Sign On**.
+Click the box indicating that you're not a robot, then click **Continue SAML Single Sign-On**.

 ![Consent to SAML Screen Screen](/media/articles/saml/identity-providers/ssocircle/saml-consent.png)